ftde0/yt2009/config_params.md

 - `default_fh264` - should H264 be enabled with flash by default for new sessions. `true/false`
 - `dl_max_retry` - maximum number of network retries for a download url. (default: 5)
 - `max_1080` - prevent from showing higher qualities than 1080p through html5. `true/false`
+- `ipv6` - a string containing your ipv6 subnet you can use. (e.g. "2a01:4f8:xxxx:xxxx")